 ⌲ 40% have acquired a customer through Twitter

 Myth 3.
 Our customers want facts and figures, not content

-As business professionals we are used to working with data – performance, prices and trends.
+As finance professionals we are used to working with numbers – performance data, prices and trends.

 But as a result, we can focus too much on the product and miss the opportunity to help our prospects solve the problems that led them to us in the first place.

 Quite often we are good at building trust and ‘relationship selling’ once we already have a lead, but we don’t apply the same principles to attracting new prospects to us, or retaining clients.

 One of the leading causes of failed conversions (of both new and existing customers) is lack of nurturing

 Myth 4.
 We don’t have the time or talent to create content

 The top reason for insufficient leads is lack of resources in staffing or time.

 In 2017, over half of marketers create content in-house, so while it can be challenging for some businesses, it can be overcome.